Table of Contents

 GA Event Property

-The Modal product, currently always CHECKOUT.
+The Modal product name, currently always CHECKOUT.

-The Modal flow label.
+The Modal flow name.

 For GA Pageviews, the properties are encoded in the page URL path as follows.